-After that, you may take GISC 351, Spatial Analysis (offered every semester), or GEOG 340, Remote Sensing (offered every semester), or GEOG 355, Mobile GIS and GPS (offered irregularly), or GISC 471, Special Topics in GIS (offered irregularly).
+After that, you may take GISC 351, Spatial Analysis (offered every semester), or GISC 340, Remote Sensing (offered every semester), or GISC 355, Mobile GIS and GPS (offered irregularly), or GISC 471, Special Topics in GIS (offered irregularly).

 Spatial Analysis is a required course in the certificate program; any one of the others will count as an elective in the program.

-Many students take one GIS course each semester because they are 4 credits and it keeps their knowledge up while they are progressing through their degree.
+Many students take one GIS course each semester because each is 4 credits and it keeps their knowledge up while they are progressing through their degree.
 Some students take more than one elective just to gain knowledge.

-The GIS Certificate requires GISC 450, GIS Programming (offered every semester) or GISC 482, Web GIS: Concepts and Applications (offered in fall semester only).
+The GIS Certificate requires EITHER GISC 450, GIS Programming (offered every semester) OR GISC 482, Web GIS: Concepts and Applications (offered in fall semester only).